 Distillation

 Distillation is the process of vaporizing unclean water and condensing the vapors in a separate container to get clean water.
-This will result in the purest form of water (it will not even have the natural salts, hence will taste weird too but it’s clean).
-The distillation process also removes bacteria and most germs if done properly.
+This will result in the purest form of water (it will not even have the natural salts, hence will taste weird too, but it’s clean).

 Although there are many setups that you can use to distill unclean water, the one I am going to tell is the simplest and doesn’t require any special equipment.
-It might not be very effective compared to the distillation setup in your 10th-grade chemistry class it works.

 To distill water this way, you will need one large pot with a lid and a smaller container/pot that fits and can float inside the large container.